ACFT 465 Exemption: How to Skip the Army Tape Test

 The Process:

-2. The DTMS Verification: If the Digital Training Management System confirms a record ACFT of 540+ (with 80 in all events), you are automatically "cleared."
+- The DTMS Verification: If the Digital Training Management System (DTMS) confirms a record ACFT of 465+ (with 80 in all events), you are automatically "cleared."

-3. Recording: The NCO will record the height and weight on the DA Form 5500 (Male) or DA Form 5501 (Female) but will note the ACFT exemption.
+- Recording: The NCO will record the height and weight on the DA Form 5500 (Male) or DA Form 5501 (Female) but will note the ACFT exemption.
+You will not be taped, and no body fat percentage will be calculated.

 Validity Period:

-• Reserve & National Guard: Due to Drills, the exemption is valid for 14 months.
+- Reserve & National Guard: Due to drill schedules, the exemption is valid for 14 months.

 If you are consistently struggling with the Army height and weight standards, stop dieting and start training.

-1. Identify Your Weak Link: Most Soldiers fail the 540 rule not because of their total score, but because they drop below 80 in one specific event (usually the 2-mile run or the sprint-drag-carry).
+- Identify Your Weak Link: Most Soldiers fail the exemption not because of their total score, but because they drop below 80 in one specific event (usually the 2-mile run or the sprint-drag-carry).

 Summary: A Culture of Fitness